pdutta25/pdutta25/README.md

 > The good ideas don't come from hype cycles.
 They come from understanding where the pain actually is.
 Build there.
 Ship fast.
 Iterate with users.
 Technology is to simplify human lives - so I architect, ship, and scale it.

-On this GitHub: what I build when I'm not managing operations, raising a family, living real life.
+On this GitHub: what I build when I'm juggling between work and life.
 Pure thinking.
 Pure building.

 ---